Back to news

 TL;DR: OpenClaw has earned its stars.
 It's a capable, extensible AI agent project with a huge community behind it.
 Security needs your attention, though: don't point it at sensitive systems without a proper review first.
 A free self-hosted version and a paid managed option mean almost anyone can try it.

 In March 2026, a piece of open-source software quietly did something no AI project had done before: it passed React to become the most-starred software project on GitHub.
-The project was OpenClaw, built by Peter Steinberger, and it crossed roughly 346,000 stars within a few months of launching (Star History).
+The project was OpenClaw, built by Peter Steinberger, and it crossed roughly 346,000 stars within a few months of launching (Star History (opens in a new tab)).

 That kind of attention usually means one of two things.
 Either the project solves a real problem people have been waiting for, or it rides a wave of hype that fades once the novelty wears off.
 OpenClaw looks like the first kind.
 It's an AI agent that runs on your own machine, takes instructions through apps you already use, and can act on them: running commands, browsing the web, handling files, sending emails.